1986webdeveloper/ecommerce/README.md

 ## The following column fields are mandatory in CSV/Xlsx/Google spreadsheet to upload a file

-- Product_name
+- product_name
-- Description
+- description
-- Category
+- category
-- Brand
+- brand
-- Color
+- color
-- Price(only 2 digits are allowed after decimal e.g = 250.89)
+- price(only 2 digits are allowed after decimal e.g = 250.89)
-- Size
+- size
-- Type
+- type

 ## Steps for installation: